-When you get a mortgage offer, make sure you think about your future self still paying off the house well into your 60’s, 70’s or older!!
+When you get a mortgage offer, consider your future self still paying off the house well into your 60’s, 70’s or older!!
 Do you still want to be working to pay off the debt at that age?

 There are legal ways in most countries to avoid overpaying tax.
 In the UK these are predominantly through ISA’s (individual Savings Accounts) and Pensions or SIPPS (Self Investment Personal Pension)

-ISA’s allow you to put cash into them, either a cash account or a stocks and shares version.
+ISA’s allow you to put cash into either a cash account or a stock and share version.
 Once inside any earnings are tax-free.
 So, you won’t pay any tax on interest, dividends or growth of the value of the funds while inside the ISA.

 The advantage of an ISA is that you can put in (up to a certain amount per tax year) and take out money anytime you like.
 The disadvantage is that you can take out your money anytime you like so you might keep raiding it for needs and wants rather than using it to build your wealth.